lorokidul/vk_photo_loader/README.md

 # vk_photo_loader
-Allows to save photo from specific album.
+Allows to save photos from specific album.
 Accepts user_id,album_id and access_token as parametes.